beothorn/greement/README.md

 Each player must choose a square to be his starting square.
 The square must not be connected to any other player starting square.
 If the player chooses a mountain, a lake or a gold mine he must choose another square.
+The tile is converted to a crop right after the player chooses it.
 After all players have chosen their starting squares turn all squares up.
 The player will have to buy the chosen square, so if a player chose a gold mine or land, he will have to pay the starting price.